-I guess when I was writing it, like the person that I was seeing was asking me to be very very honest, and my whole life a trait that I’ve always had was to be very diplomatic – just trying to always find the best way to put words, you know, if you’re breaking something to someone, trying to measure how abstractly I can say it to be easy on them.
-So this person was asking me to be like super fucking honest and because I’m not well-versed in being honest, I feel like when I try to really be honest it can be quite hurtful.
-Or at least I feel like I’m being very hurtful, because there’s honest and then there’s like, mean.
+I guess when I was writing it – like, the person that I was seeing was asking me to be very very honest, and my whole life a trait that I’ve always had was to be very diplomatic; just trying to always find the best way to put words, you know, if you’re breaking something to someone, trying to measure how abstractly I can say it to be easy on them.
+So this person was asking me to be super fucking honest, and because I’m not well-versed in being honest, I feel like when I try to really be honest it can be quite hurtful.
+Or at least I feel like I’m being very hurtful, because there’s honest and then there’s, like, mean.
 So I guess I was trying to say, “being honest is my worst trait,” like being just honest and not mean – I don’t know how to do that.

 That’s interesting.
 I thought of it like, you’re good at being honest but it always ends up having negative consequences.
 But do you feel that it’s kind of different with music for you?
 Because there’s a lot of intimacy in your songwriting – do you feel more comfortable being emotionally open that way?

 Yeah, definitely.
 I think songwriting is really cool because you can say things that are otherwise really corny and cheesy, and if you put them in a song, it’s like, considered so much cooler. [laughs] I feel like if you were to take someone’s lyrics most of the time and just say that in a conversation that would be so corny and almost cliché, you know.
 But you can say those things in a song and it lands so much better.
-And it’s also more fun because in the song there’s sort of like, metering and emphasis that you kind of want to stick to to create something that sounds nice, like, metering-wise.
-That’s one of my favourite things about writing music, when you come out of it with something that’s pleasant to listen to just when it’s spoken.
+And it’s also more fun because in the song there’s sort of metering and emphasis that you kind of want to stick to to create something that sounds nice, like, metering-wise.

 You co-produced the track with your collaborator, marinelli.
 Could you talk about how your collaborative relationship started out and how it developed throughout the making an EP?